wilsonliaows/docs/recipes/troubleshooting-failed-jobs.md

 3. If there's a pill involved, hover over it and you can see which step's output you used the pill from.
 4. Based on that the pill and the output step number, go back to your job details page and check out what is the value that is given in the output. .
 5. You can keep going down the chain to reach the root of the data source.

+To see an example of using the above workflow, check out this solution article.